Evyweb/ioctopus/README.md

 #### Loading modules

 Modules can then be loaded in your container.
-By default, when you create a container, it is using a default module under the hood.
+By default, when you create a container, it uses a default module under the hood.

 **With Registry (Recommended):**
 ```typescript